Superchig/rolf/README.md

 - [ ] Make the file manager way faster
   - [ ] Profile passing DrawingInfo (and possibly ColumnInfo) by reference or by copy
-- [ ] Refactor variables into structs, to avoid having massive numbers of parameters to functions